OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 ##### OSH Module (OSHM)

-**Intro:**

-- = assembly of components (and subassemblies) with clear input, output and interfaces
+**assembly of components (and subassemblies) with clear input, output and interfaces that fully complies with DIN SPEC 3105-1 and this metadata standard**

 - (and thus can be used independently from the rest of the original machine as far as required inputs and interfaces are respected);
 - metadata shall represent functionality and "position inside the OSH ecosystem" (→ BoM = link to other modules)

 **Metadata:**